bbanting/budgettool/README.md

   - EntryList is tied to Config through global variable
   - Can I make this better?
 - An option would be to use sqlite and have the option to export to csv instead
+- Add command is trying to do two things at once: this is an issue